Southwest Petroleum University: Introduction

 The university is divided into 18 schools and departments that, together, offer 60 bachelor's degree programs.
 SWPU is one of the first universities in China that was authorized to confer bachelor, masters and doctoral degrees.
 It has one provincial-level graduate school offering three post-doctoral research programs.
 SWPU has 23 doctor's degree programs, 85 master's degree programs, and one key discipline program in oil and gas engineering.
 At the provincial and ministerial level, it has seven laboratories and 25 research and technical centers, including a center for well-completion techniques built with the assistance of the United Nations.
 In addition, it has the Sino-Canadian Training Center for Natural Gas Exploration and Exploitation, built with the support of the Canadian government.
 At the national level, it has one key laboratory of Oil and Gas Reservoir Geology and Exploitation in which three key disciplines are pursued.
 Under the auspices of the Ministry of Education, SWPU owns an oil and gas equipment key laboratory, the Natural Gas Exploitation Engineering Research Center, and the Oil Field Petrochemical Engineering Research Center.
 At the university, two extensive libraries are available offering a collection of over two million volumes.

 Students from across the nation attend SWPU.
 Each year, more than 5,000 first-year undergraduates enroll in addition to over 1,000 first-year master's and doctoral degree candidates.
 The present enrollment of full-time students is more than 32,498, including 8 international students, 26,490 undergraduates, 3,801 postgraduates and 715 PhD students.
 More than 100,000 students have graduated from SWPU since its establishment.
 Within the past ten years, the proportion of students successfully being employed is more than 94 percent every year.

-Currently there are 2,397 academic staff and general staff, of which there are 1.664 full-time teaching staff, including 211 full-professors.
+As of September 2025, the university has a total of 2,769 faculty and staff members, including 394 individuals holding senior professional titles and 709 holding associate senior professional titles.

 SWPU has been involved in over 6,121 scientific programs since 2001 and has obtained 783 million RMB (renminbi) in scientific funding, winning 95 provincial or ministerial prizes.
 495 patents have been approved, 184 of which are invented patents.

 SWPU has established worldwide cooperative relationships with universities and research institutions, including those in the United States, United Kingdom, Japan, France, Germany, Canada, Russia and India.
 One example being a 2+2 degree program with the University of Leeds, UK.